TITLE:

 4.2 Training Record System

-Jefferson Lab training records are maintained both in the JList database and in the TotalLMS® database which refresh each other daily.
-The TotalLMS® database is entirely Web-based and allows anyone with a Jefferson Lab computer account to view his or her training record, find appropriate scheduled training, and register for it online.
-SRLs are maintained in TotalLMS® as lists of skills and competencies that are required for a variety of reasons.
-SLRs are also displayed in JList.
+Jefferson Lab training records are maintained in the JLIST database and managed using the Jefferson Lab Learning Management System (LMS).
+The LMS is entirely Web-based and allows anyone with a Jefferson Lab computer account to view his or her training record, find appropriate scheduled training, and register for it online.
+SRLs are maintained as lists of skills and competencies that are required for a variety of reasons.
+SRLs are visible in either JLIST or the LMS.
+Since SRLs only show training-related skill status for required skills, the LMS is the only source of complete training and training-related skill records.

 4.3 Keeping Individual Training Current